MicrosoftDocs/win32/desktop-src/uxguide/vis-layout.md

     If there is text running along the left edge of a page, users scan the left edge first.

 -   When using software, users aren't immersed in the UI itself but in their work.
-Consequently, users usually don't read UI text—they scan it.
+Consequently, users usually don't read UI text they scan it.
 They then read bits of text comprehensively only when they believe they need to.
 -   Users tend to skip over navigation panes on the left or right side of a page.
 Users recognize that they are there, but look at navigation panes only when they want to navigate.
 -   Users tend to skip over large blocks of unformatted text without reading them at all.